PX4/PX4-Devguide/en/simulation/hitl.md

 > **Note** Make sure *QGroundControl* is not running!

-1. Build PX4 with the Gazebo plugins although we only need the Gazebo part:
+1. Build PX4 with Gazebo (in order to to build the Gazebo plugins).
    ```sh
    cd <Firmware_clone>
    DONT_RUN=1 make px4_sitl_default gazebo